 People always need a place to live, so real estate investing can be an attractive option for investors.
 There are several ways to do this that account for your desired risk tolerance as well as your desired level of involvement.

 If you feel the drive to own property, an investment property is one way to make a real estate investment.
 Depending on how you choose to manage your property, this can amount to a steady stream of passive income.

 Over time, you could also benefit from market appreciation, although that’s not necessarily guaranteed.
-There are, of course, risks involved with investment properties.
+There are risks involved with investment properties.
 Unlike investing in a stock or fund, a physical property involves expenses, such as upkeep, marketing, and a management firm if you want a hands-off experience.